 - Contracting arrangements with a lender that provides compensation to school staff (with certain exceptions).

 - Assigning a lender to a borrower or refusing to certify a loan for a borrower’s choice of lender or guarantor.

 - Accepting from lenders any staffing assistance for a call center or the financial aid office.

 - Accepting compensation for service on an advisory board except that reasonable expenses associated with that service may be reimbursed by the lender or guarantor.

-For the purposes of this policy, it is not considered a “gift” to the school for a lender or guarantor to provide the following:
+For the purposes of this Code of Conduct, it is not considered a “gift” to the school for a lender or guarantor to provide the following: